WilliamVenner/state-department/README.md

 perhaps with the additional desire to gracefully shutdown/destruct/drop said state.

+# Features

+-   **Thread Safe**: The state manager can be accessed from multiple threads simultaneously.
+-   **Graceful Dropping**: Global state can be gracefully dropped when it is no longer needed, returning whether there are still held references to the state.
+-   **Lazy Initialization**: Global state can be initialized immediately or lazily via [`StateRegistry::insert_lazy`].

 # Example Use Case

 Imagine your program makes use of an SQLite database stored on disk, and you